fuyw/RepL4RL/README.md

 - Previous methods are sample inefficient in vision-based RL.
     - Good representations can accelerate learning from images.
 - Most of current RL agents are task-specific.
-    - Good representations can generalize across different tasks.
+    - Good representations can generalize well across different tasks, or adapt quickly to new tasks.
 - Effective exploration is challenging in many RL tasks.
     - Good representations can accelerate exploration.